A guide to New Zealand’s key work health and safety law and its regulator.

 The following sections briefly summarise offences and penalties under HSWA, and provide answers to common questions about prosecutions.

-For specific information about offences and penalties see the fact sheet Offences and penalties under the Health and Safety at Work Act 2015 [PDF 88 KB].
+For specific information about offences and penalties see our guidance: Offences and Penalties under the Health and Safety at Work Act 2015 [PDF, 88 KB]

 10.2 Health and safety duty offences in relation to sections 36 to 46 of HSWA

 The most serious offences under HSWA are for failures to comply with health and safety duties under sections 36 to 46 of HSWA.
 These cover the duties of PCBUs, officers, workers and other persons at workplaces.